 From 1983 and during the next twelve years, many DCC UC faculty members traveled abroad to do postgraduate degrees at universities around the world.
 The professors that stayed in Chile were in charge of research, teaching and continuing education programs.

 During the 1990s, the group of department professors that had studied abroad takes on the task of addressing areas of non-traditional knowledge in computer science.
 This search, related to the international development of computing and the needs and opportunities that it presented in Chile’s technological development, gave rise to a new way of looking at this discipline in three specific areas: Computer Science, Software Engineering and Information Systems.

 Due to the new perspective given to computing academically, a new specialty arises in 2002: Industrial Civil Engineering with a major in Information Technology.
 This specialty is added on to the already existing ones: Industrial Civil Engineering with a major in Computer Engineering – created in the early 1980s -, and Computer Civil Engineering, created in the mid 90s through the initiative of professor Leopoldo Bertossi.

-The 1990s were marked by other milestones: Solex, the first company born from the School of Engineering, a product of research and development by Professor Miguel Nussbaum and Marco Sepúlveda; the first Doctoral student to graduate from the School of Engineering, now a DCC UC professor; and the creation of the Computer Civil Engineering program.
+The 1990s were marked by other milestones: Solex, the first company born from the School of Engineering, a product of research and development by Professor Miguel Nussbaum and Marco Sepúlveda; the first Doctoral student to graduate from the School of Engineering, and the creation of the Computer Civil Engineering program.